rockstardev/BTCPayServerPlugins.RockstarDev/Plugins/BTCPayServer.RockstarDev.Plugins.XpubExtractor/README.md

 ﻿# Xpub Extractor

-This plugin is designed to to easily extract xpub from hardware wallets using BTCPayServer Vault.
+This plugin is designed to easily extract xpub from hardware wallets using BTCPayServer Vault.
 Make sure you have [the latest version of BTCPayServer Vault](https://github.com/btcpayserver/BTCPayServer.Vault/releases) installed on your computer.

 ## Usage